salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 # Fuel API Standards

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).

+## Introduction
+Fuel API standards project aim is to normalize API interaction across public APIs of the Salesforce Marketing Cloud.
+Including the documenting of capability and input/output formats of APIs so SDks can be automatically constructed and used.

-Table of contents
+## Table of contents
 * Versioning in the API
 	* Version numbering schema
 	* Allowed changes/updates to a Version